JITx-Inc/connectors/README.md

 # PCIe Edge Connector
 ## Edge-Conn-PCIe Component
 This is a parameterized edge connector for PCIe which is configurable from x1 to x16 lanes.
-The connector supports the PCIe protocol which is defiend in JSL (https://docs.jitx.com/reference/jsl/protocols/pcie.html?h=).
+The connector supports the PCIe protocol which is defined in JSL (https://docs.jitx.com/reference/jsl/protocols/pcie.html?h=).
 The user is expected to instantiate this connector with an argument defining the PCIe lane width.
 Options for the lane width are:
 ```
 PCIe-x1
 PCIe-x4